jameshegarty/rigel/README.md

 Base Types (types.t)
 ====================

-Rigel's type system supports arbitrary precision ints, uints, floats, bitfields, bools, 2d arrays, and tuples. types.t provides the types that are used throughout darkroom.
+Rigel and Systolic's type system supports arbitrary precision ints, uints, floats, bitfields, bools, 2d arrays, and tuples. types.t provides the types that are used throughout both Rigel and Systolic.

-Type can be marked as constant, indicating that their value will not change while the pipeline is executing.
+Types can be marked as constant, indicating that their value will not change while the pipeline is executing.
 This allows the compiler to perform additional optimizations.
 Rigel's constants are roughly equivilant to 'uniforms' in shader programming, or 'taps' in image processing.

     types = require "types"